thomasabishop/eolas/zk/0716531c_rewilding_the_internet.md

 Fewer trees grew and those that did had a reduced yield and were subject to disease.
 The overall health of the forests declined precipitously.

-What explains the initial success, however?
+What explains the initial success?
 It was made possible by the preceding centuries of free-range growth and husbandry.
 The seeming success of the new system was a product of the generations of investment in the natural ecosystem.
 This was exhausted in one cycle of the new regime.

 Taking this back to the Web, the analogy is that the web was initially a natural ecosystem of different communities and technologies developing organically out